-Continuous integration means triggering the collection of tests on non-developer machines whenever someone pushes code into any component of the software or SDK source repository.
+Continuous integration means triggering the collection of tests on non-developer machines whenever someone pushes code into any software or SDK source repository component.
 Jenkins offers continuous integration services for almost any combination of languages and source code repositories using pipelines.
 Its open-source and extension capability are the main reasons for its success.
-Jenkins was developed in 2004 and initially, called Hudson later in 2011 renamed to Jenkins due to disputes with Oracle.
+Jenkins was developed in 2004 and initially called Hudson later in 2011 renamed to Jenkins due to disputes with Oracle.
 Jenkins has 1200+ plugins available for extension of Jenkins functionality.
-Jenkins is used by a variety of companies some of them are Facebook, Sony, Netflix, Tumblr, Yahoo, eBay, etc. Jenkins comes with easy installation, configuration, rich plugin availability, extensibility, and distributed builds to different computers.
+Many companies use Jenkins; some of them are Facebook, Sony, Netflix, Tumblr, Yahoo, eBay, etc. Jenkins comes with easy installation, configuration, rich plugin availability, extensibility, and distributed builds to different computers.

 What is CircleCI?

 CircleCI provides easy setup and maintenance without any difficulties.
-It is a cloud-based system, which means no dedicated server is required and no need to maintenance/administration of server which has a free plan even for business accounts.
-CircleCI can be integrated with GitHub, Amazon EC2, Appfog, dotCloud, etc. and used by many companies such as Facebook, Spotify, Kickstarter, RedBull, Harvest, and Teespring, etc. CircleCI attributes such as Github integration, fast builds, easy setup, slack integration, Docker support, and great customer support are most emphasized by community members.
-CircleCI comes with following features such as quick setup, deep customization, smart notifications, fast support, and automatic parallelization.
+It is a cloud-based system, which means no dedicated server is required, and there is no need for maintenance/administration of a server with a free plan, even for business accounts.
+CircleCI can be integrated with GitHub, Amazon EC2, Appfog, dotCloud, etc., and used by many companies such as Facebook, Spotify, Kickstarter, RedBull, Harvest, and Teespring, etc. Community members most emphasize CircleCI attributes such as Github integration, fast builds, easy setup, slack integration, Docker support, and great customer support.
+CircleCI comes with the following features such as quick setup, deep customization, smart notifications, fast support, and automatic parallelization.
 It caches requirements installation and third-party dependencies instead of the installation of the environments.